Supernova Headlights & Taillights

 To see a variety of headlight beams including E3 Pro 2, see this page.

-The Supernova headlight controls either of the optional taillights; one for rear rack mounting, and another for mounting on a seatpost.
+The Supernova headlight controls any of their optional taillights; one style for rear rack mounting, and another for mounting on a seatpost.
 Supernova headlights and taillights are designed to work together.
 You can use the headlights alone, or with a Supernova taillight.
 Of course other companies make dynamo taillights as well, but they shouldn't be used along with Supernova lights.
 I don't recommend mixing other brands of lights with Supernova lights.
 Other taillights are designed for AC, which is what dynamos output, not DC.
 The Supernova headlight converts the dynamo's AC output to DC, and send DC to the Supernova taillight.
 That's why you can't mix and match Supernova dynamo lights with other brands of dynamo lights.

 The E3 Triple uses three very bright LEDs.
 This light has a large round beam and is not suitable for use in traffic, so Supernova only recommends it for use off road.
 It's an intensely bright beam, similar to HID headlights.
 The beam is big and round.